Saur0o0n/MosquitoKiller/README.md

 # Components

-* Arduino nano (any Arduino will work, this one I had at hand and it's small)
+* Arduino Nano (any Arduino will work, this one I had at hand and it's small)
 * OLED display 128x32 (called OLED-091)
 * ADS1015 board
 * DFPlayer Mini with SD card and speaker (I've used old laptop speakers - they are quite powerful for their size)
 * Step-Up/Boost DC-DC converter board (to have stabilized 5V output), 1A output is enough (I've used MT3608)
 * NPN transistor (I've used 2SC828A - but only because I've pick this one from the box)
-* some 10k resistors, one ~32k resistor, switch and wires
+* some 10k and 1,8K resistors, one ~32k resistor, some capacitors (470uF) switch and wires

 # Assembly